justusthane/justusthane.github.io/tech/sdr-adventures-in-shortwave/index.md

 The web SDR at the University of Twente is just the beginning&mdash;there's a whole world (literally) of internet-connected SDRs that you can access and listen to.
 The [KiwiSDR](http://kiwisdr.com/) project is great for this.
 A map of all public KiwiSDRs [can be found here](http://rx.linkfanel.net/).
 Just click on them to connect!

+# Comments

-# Questions?
+Questions?
 Want to let me know about a mistake I've made?
 Share your own discoveries?

 [Email me](mailto:jg@justus.ws)!